Guy Remmers: Career

 At the age of 17, Remmers made his professional stage debut as Kol in The Grandfathers at the Bristol Old Vic in 2012, which transferred to the National Theatre in London.
 He subsequently found an acting agent.
 He was scouted to model while at Bristol's The Love Inn and turned his focus towards that for the next few years, landing gigs in Milan, Paris, and London.
 In 2017, Remmers was named one of London's up-and-coming models by Da Man.
 He appeared in the 2020 short film Lessons opposite Ashley Byam.

 Remmers made his television debut when he was cast as Theo, Duke of Tintagel in the 2023 Apple TV+ period drama The Buccaneers, based on Edith Wharton's novel of the same title.
 To prepare for the role, Remmers took up painting and worked with movement coach Toby Sedgwick.

 Remmers is signed with IMG Models.
 In 2024, he joined Jimmy Choo's spring men's campaign.
 In 2025, Remmers walked for Burberry's 2025 men's winter collection.

 Personal life

-Remmers dated his co-star Kristine Froseth, whom he met whilst filming The Buccaneers, from 2022.
+Remmers is dating his co-star Kristine Froseth, whom he met whilst filming The Buccaneers, from 2022.

 As of 2023, Remmers is based in Hackney Wick.
 His hobbies include table tennis and swimming.